PDF version of Glossary (PDF)

 Long-term disability (LTD) plans provide a monthly benefit to eligible employees who, because of a non-work-related illness or injury, are unable to work for an extended length of time.
 Benefits usually are paid as a fixed percentage of predisability earnings, up to a set limit.
 Most participants have a waiting period of 3 to 6 months, or until sick leave or STD benefits end, before LTD benefits begin.
 LTD benefits generally continue until retirement or a specified age, or for a period that varies with the employee’s age at the time of the disability.

 Childcare assistance.
-Provides either the full or partial cost of caring for an employee's children in a nursery or daycare center or by a babysitter.
+This benefit provides either full or partial reimbursement for the cost of caring for an employee's children in a nursery or daycare center or by a babysitter.
 Care can be provided in facilities either on or off the employer's premises.

 Flexible workplace.
-Permits workers to work an agreed-upon portion of their work schedule at home or at some other approved location, such as a regional work center.
+This benefit permits workers to work an agreed-upon portion of their work schedule at home or at some other approved location, such as a regional work center.
 Such arrangements are especially compatible with work requiring the use of computers linking the home or work center to the central office.

 Health care reimbursement accounts.
 Also known as flexible spending accounts, health care reimbursement accounts can be part of a flexible benefit plan or stand alone.
 Employees participating in these accounts allocate a declared pretax amount, up to a set limit, for out-of-pocket health care expenses such as deductibles, copayments, coinsurance, and other qualified health care expenses not covered by their health insurance.
 Any money not used by the end of the plan year is forfeited.